florbon/jmeter/README.md

 Usage:

-jmeter run JMX MACHINE [REMOTE_HOST...]
+jmeter run JMX MACHINE [REMOTE_MACHINE...]
   Run the given test in non-gui mode, locally or remote, generating a dashboard report.
   JMX                Path to the .jmx file.
   MACHINE            The docker-machine that should run the test.
-  REMOTE_HOST...
-Any number of host names or IP addresses of remote
+  REMOTE_MACHINE...
+Any number of names of docker-machines with remote
                      slave servers to use for distributed testing.
                      If unset, the test is run locally.

-jmeter server ACTION MACHINE
+jmeter server ACTION MACHINE[...]
   Manage remote JMeter slave servers.
   ACTION   Either start, stop, or restart.
-  MACHINE  The targeted docker-machine.
+  MACHINE  One or more targeted docker-machines.

-jmeter perfmon ACTION MACHINE
+jmeter perfmon ACTION MACHINE[...]
   Manage the PerfMon Server Agent on application servers.
   ACTION   Either start, stop, or restart.
-  MACHINE  The targeted docker-machine.
+  MACHINE  One or more targeted docker-machines.

 jmeter help
   Display this message.